Lilian-yoli/Appworks-School-Personal-Project/README.md

 * Contact

 ## Features
-Select the origin and destination with Google Map aside for address comfirmation.
+Type and select the origin and destination with Google Map aside for address comfirmation.

 ![image](https://github.com/Lilian-yoli/Co-Car/blob/main/select_location.gif)

 Suggest the best matching drivers/passengers based on the inputted locations.

 ![image](https://github.com/Lilian-yoli/Co-Car/blob/main/suggest_page.gif)
+* The suggestions for driver will optimized by on the way passengers with longer distance.
+* As for passenger the website will recommend a few drivers near to passengers' origin and destination.
+* Warning will show up if drivers try to add passengers more than their available seats.

 Real-time notification-sending mechanism for users to confirm.

 ![image](https://github.com/Lilian-yoli/Co-Car/blob/main/notification.gif)
+* After sending the notification, they will receive it immediately.
+* Users can choose to accept and refuse the invitation.

 Real-time chatting room for users to check details with each other.